-- Official Information Practice Investigations team: - Assists the Ombudsman with self-initiated investigations into agency OIA/LGOIMA systems - not a game of hide and seek. - Has investigated and published reports on 16 agencies. - Presently is revisiting the original 12 investigations - Will inform development of agency self-assessment tools
+- Official Information Practice Investigations team: - Assists the Ombudsman with self-initiated investigations into Central Government and local. - Has investigated and published reports on 16 agencies. - Presently is revisiting the original 12 agencies from Not a Game of Hide and Seek